-One of the main reasons you want to fill out the FAFSA is because it allows you to qualify for all types of federal aid for school.
+One of the main reasons you want to fill out the FAFSA is because it allows you to qualify for all types of federal student aid such as Direct Stafford Loans, Perkins Student Loans, Parent PLUS loans, and Grad PLUS loans.
 Some students think that they will not qualify for aid because their parents make too much money, but this is not always the case.

 When you fill out the FAFSA, it will determine what type of aid you are eligible for.
 In fact, many students qualify for unsubsidized loans even though their parents make a decent amount of money.

-Also, the FAFSA can be updated at any time and it is filled out yearly, which means if your situation changes one year, then you may qualify for more aid than you did the year before.
+Also, the FAFSA can be updated at any time and it is filled out yearly, which means if your situation changes one year, then you may qualify for a different type or amount of aid than you did the year before.

 Are There Deadlines to Apply?